Brendonovich/webdirections-2023/slides.md

 *click*

-- `handleSubmit` will receive correct types
+- Now sure type of data in `handleSubmit`

 *click*